KianaLaBella/co2emissions/README.md

 ## Data

 The data used in this lab is from *Our World in Data* (https://github.com/owid/co2-data).
 It is a recording of all Greenhouse Gas and CO2 Emissions in the world, organized by country, continent, and world.
 It is updated regularly, as needed, and keeps a well-rounded collection of each country's contributon to harmful emissions in the atmosphere.
 It also organizes the emissions by their source.
-For example,
+For example, CO2 is given generally, but also given as CO2 per Capita, CO2 per GDP, etc.

 ## Data Processing